-Ovulation induction is the process of taking medication to stimulate the ovaries to make eggs be released mid cycle.
+Ovulation induction is the process of taking medication to stimulate the ovaries to make eggs be released mid-cycle.
 This can be done by taking oral medications or injectable medications.
-Clomid or Femara are oral medications often prescribed to be taken days 2 through 10 of the cycle followed by a transvaginal ultrasound to monitor the ovarian response to the medication.
+Clomid or Femara are oral medications often prescribed to be taken days 2 through 10 of the cycle followed by transvaginal ultrasound to monitor the ovarian response to the medication.
 Timed Intercourse or artificial insemination (IUI) is the typical treatment option when taking these oral medications.

 Gonadatropins (FSH) are injectable (subcutaneous) medications used to stimulate the ovaries to mature eggs.
 Serial ultrasounds and hormone levels are performed during the course of treatment.
 This allows the prediction of the number of mature eggs developing.
-When appropriate an HCG injection will be given to trigger ovulation and iui or IVF will be planned.
+When appropriate an HCG injection will be given to trigger ovulation and IUI or IVF will be planned.